What should you consider when looking for a hail damage car repair company near you?

 If your car has sustained damage from a hail storm, fear not.
 Repair options are available, and depending on how bad the damage is, techniques such as paintless dent repair can restore your car to its original condition without impacting its value.

 In order to get a good repair job, though, you must find the best repair shop near you.
 Read on to learn some basic tips for deciding which hail damage car repair company to trust.

 Look at Reputable Shops With Certifications and Reviews

 While heading to a reputable shop may seem obvious, many people choose less-than-ideal shops for a variety of reasons.
 You may get seduced by cheap pricing, fast repair times, or promises that the repair can be done with minimally invasive and less costly methods.

 The grim reality is, you get what you pay for–and disreputable shops often perform low-quality repairs.
-So how do you tell if a shop or mechanic is trustworthy or not?
+So how do you tell if a shop or mechanic is trustworthy enough for a hail damage car repair?
 There are a few telltale signs.

 First, do research online and look at their customer feedback and reviews.
 If the reviews are overwhelmingly negative, or if there are only a handful of them, you should think twice before choosing that specific auto repair shop.

 You should also be wary of businesses with far too many positive reviews—unreliable businesses often make fake reviews to artificially enhance their reputation.
 To find a reputable shop, look for a mostly positive collection of 50+ reviews that include details, not just short phrases like “Great!” or “Best shop ever!”.